Lotto America Tax Calculator

 - Press ‘Submit’ to calculate your winnings.

-The calculation will show you how much has been deducted in federal and state tax to leave you with the final payout value.
+The payout calculator will then show you how much has been deducted in federal and state tax to leave you with the final payout value.
 If you win the grand prize, this jackpot analysis provides you with a quick way to see what you would take home after taxes.

 Disclaimer: Please note that the ‘Lump Sum Reduction’ rate of 37.2 percent is the average difference between the advertised annuity prize and the value of the cash option.
 This means that the actual final cash value may vary slightly from that shown.